Novosibirsk State University Journal of Information Technologies|

 The ethical principles for the participants of the publication process in Vestnik NSU Series: Information Technologies are developed in compliance with the Code of Conduct of the Committee on Publication Ethics – COPE, and the Code on Publication Ethics.

 Publication of a paper in the peer-reviewed Vestnik NSU Series: Information Technologies clearly indicates high professionalism of its authors and a high scientific level of the research institution where they work.
-Double blind peer review and selection of papers is limited to only those that fall within the research fields included in the scope of the journal.
+Single blind peer review and selection of papers is limited to only those that fall within the research fields included in the scope of the journal.
 It is therefore crucially important for everyone involved in the publication process (author, editor, reviewer, and publisher) to develop and to agree to certain ethics principles.
 Below are the ethics principles established and followed by Vestnik NSU Series: Information Technologies Editorial Board:

 Publisher: Novosibirsk State University Press: